alanlujan91/SequentialEGM/Paper/5WhentoUse.md

 A good rule of thumb is that when splitting up a problem into subproblems, we should try to reduce the information set that is passed onto the next subproblem.
 In Section~\ref{sec:method}, choosing leisure-labor and realizing total market resources before consumption allows us to shed the wage rate offer state variable before the consumption problem, and we know that for the portfolio choice we only need to know liquid assets after expenditures (consumption).
 Thus, the order makes intuitive sense; agent first chooses leisure-labor, realizing total market resources, then chooses consumption and savings, and finally chooses their risky portfolio choice.
 In Section~\ref{sec:higherdims}, there are two expenditures that are independent of each other, consumption and deposit, and making one decision or the other first does not reduce the information set for the agent, thus the order of these subproblems does not matter.

+(The Endogenous Grid Method for Subproblems)=
-\subsection{The Endogenous Grid Method for Subproblems}
+## The Endogenous Grid Method for Subproblems

 Once we have strategically split the problem into subproblems, we can use the Endogenous Grid Method in each applicable subproblem while iterating backwards from the terminal period.
 As we discussed in Sections \ref{sec:method} and \ref{sec:higherdims}, the EGM step can be applied when there is a separable, differentiable and invertible utility function in the subproblem or when there is a differentiable and invertible transition in the subproblem.
 We will discuss each of these cases in turn.